AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/conditions.md

 ![Time is Between](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/057d26dd-fb16-49c6-b275-ea555f955843)

 - *Start Range*: Allows you to set the start range, the range is defined in `Time Editor` from the `Game Editors` tab on the main interface, as per day/night cycles.
-- *End Range*: Allows you to set the end range, the range is defined in `Time Editor` from the `Game Editors` tab on the main interface, as per day/night cycles.
+- *End Range*: Allows you to set the end range.

 ### Can Start Quest